The purpose of a product page is two-fold:

 - Branding: Position the product and your brand at the forefront of the customer’s mind to increase the likelihood of consideration in future decisions

-There are four components under Product Details: Product Title, Range, Description, and Meta Description - each detailed below.
+There are four components under Product Details: Product Title, Range, Body Text, and Description - each detailed below.

 1. Product title